 Before I get into the meat of this post, let me explain the dollar amounts next to the options.
 These amounts are rounded to the current costs I found at the time of this posting and include the number of cookbooks that could be bound for the price.
 If you choose to bind more cookbooks, your cost will go significantly down per cookbook as most of the cost is in equipment.
 Hopefully, my quick price summary will help you determine what option you’d like to go with.

 I highly recommend a couple of tools regardless of the method you select.

-Laminator ($22) – this is super important for protecting your cookbook cover, back, and divider sheets, so it will last for years to come (unless you are using a 3-ring binder).
-We have this laminator, which comes with a corner punch and a slider-type paper cutter.
-I’m not a huge fan of the paper cutter, but you will save some money if you’re on a tight budget.
+Laminator (around $20) – this is super important for protecting your cookbook cover, back, and divider sheets, so it will last for years to come (unless you are using a 3-ring binder).
+This laminator comes with a corner punch and a built-in slider-type paper cutter.
+I’m not a huge fan of this type of paper cutter, but you will save some money if you’re on a tight budget.

-Paper Cutter ($43)– I prefer to print my cookbooks 2 pages to one side of a standard 8 1/2″ X 11″ sheet of paper.
+Paper Cutter (around $50)– I prefer to print my cookbooks 2 pages to one side of a standard 8 1/2″ X 11″ sheet of paper.
 If you follow my lead on that, the cookbook needs to be cut in half.
-For years, I’ve used the Fiskar slider paper cutter, which is less than $20 (or there is one included with the laminator above).
-These type cutters do the job, but this guillotine style is the bomb!
+For years, I’ve used the Fiskar slider paper cutter, which is around $20 (or there is one included with the laminator above).
+These types of cutters do the job, but this guillotine style is the bomb!